dphfox/Fusion/docs/api-reference/memory/types/scope.md

 !!! note "Approximated type"
 	Luau does not yet have syntax for annotating metatables, so scopes created with constructor methods cannot be represented in text.

+!!! warning "Scopes are not unique"
+	Fusion can recycle old unused scopes and return them from other functions.
+	This reduces wasted memory while your program is running.

+	However, it means this function doesn't always return a completely new scope, so you shouldn't save the scope anywhere or use it as an identifier.